isle-project/isle-editor/docusaurus/website/docs/tutorials/editor-images.md

     ![Alt text](path "optional title")

-To embed an image in an ISLE lesson, the image must be hosted online (since ISLE users will not have access to your local files).
-So for example, to include a picture of Paul the octopus from the 2010 World Cup, we could do
+This way, we can easily embed images that are hosted online in an ISLE lesson. for example, to include a picture of Paul the octopus from the 2010 World Cup, we could do

     ![Paul the octopus](https://upload.wikimedia.org/wikipedia/commons/thumb/b/b9/Oktopus-Orakel_Paul_mit_Schuh.JPG/1280px-Oktopus-Orakel_Paul_mit_Schuh.JPG "Paul the octopus")